ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/java-interoperability/call-java-code-from-ballerina.md

 Hello World!
 ```

-### Step 4 - write the Ballerina code
+### Step 4 - Write the Ballerina code
-Now, you’ll use the generated bindings and write the Ballerina code, which uses the SnakeYAML library.
+Now, you will use the generated bindings and write the Ballerina code, which uses the SnakeYAML library.
 You can develop the Ballerina code corresponding to the Java code below step by step.
 ```java
 public class SnakeYamlSample {